The Gaussian Wave Packet Transform via Quadrature Rules: Numerical Results

+A comparison of the two columns in Figure~\ref{fig:figure3} also shows that the error is only slightly effected by the number of grid points in position space (left: $M=16$, right: $M=64$), which can be explained by the fact that all error constants in Theorem~\ref{fact:final} consist of the independent prefactor $C_{\Gamma_q}>0$, which does not depend on $M$.

-For the reconstructions based on Gauss--Hermite quadrature (green lines), the errors show initial exponential decay (Lemma~\ref{fact:error_GH} predicts spectral convergence).
+For the reconstructions based on Gauss--Hermite quadrature (green lines), the errors show initial exponential decay (Lemma~\ref{fact:error_GH} predicts spectral convergence) down to the least value allowed by machine accuracy (straight lines at $\approx 10^{-15}$).
 In particular, all plots show the superiority of GH for small values of $N$.
 As we will see in the next example, the discrepancy between TcM and GH becomes even more pronounced if the underlying wave packet $\psi_0$ is oscillatory.